dilonboojwah/resyBotSniper/README.md

 ### Automated Emails & Data Storage

 Once the bot successfully makes a reservation it will:
-- Sends a confirmation email to the specified email using SendGrid.
+- Sends a confirmation email to your email using SendGrid
-- Store the reservation details in MongoDB for tracking.
+- Store the reservation details in MongoDB

 ## Project Structure